sarkadava/FLESH_Expressibility_vs_guessability/02_Guessability_evaluation/README.md

 In folder \numberbatch follow the url link to download the multilingual numberbatch (version 19.08) with word embeddings, unzip the file

+To run R scripts, run the chunks in the respective R Markdown files.